Hepatitis C Screening Is for Everyone

 Treatments for hepatitis C are very effective.
 The standard for treatment is a regimen of drugs called direct-acting antivirals (DAAs), which disrupt the virus’ ability to replicate.
 A typical course of DAAs lasts 8 to 12 weeks, depending on the patient, the hepatitis C genotype, and other factors.
 The cure rate with these treatments is about 95 percent.

 Even if you treat and cure hepatitis C, you may still need to be tested and treated for liver damage.
-This might include noninvasive imaging and ultrasound tests, blood tests, or a liver biopsy.
+This might include noninvasive imaging and ultrasound tests, blood tests, or a liver biopsy (tiny tissue samples are removed from the liver and examined for signs of damage or disease).
 Serious cases may ultimately require a liver transplant.

 Get tested for hepatitis C now if you’ve never been tested before, even if you don’t think you have risk factors.
-You’ll be looking out for your long-term health.
+It will help protect your long-term health.

 Article sources open article sources